Ilaiyaraaja

-Early life
+Early life and education

 Ilaiyaraaja was born as Gnanathesigan in a Dalit family in Pannaipuram, at present-day Theni district in Tamil Nadu, India, on 3 June 1943.
-He however celebrates his birthday on 2 June to honour M. Karunanidhi whose birthdate also falls on 3 June.
-It was Karunanidhi who gave Ilaiyaraaja the title "Isaignani".
+He however celebrates his birthday on 2 June to honour "Kalaignar" M. Karunanidhi, whose birthdate also falls on 3 June.
+It was "Kalaignar" M.Karunanidhi who gave Ilaiyaraaja the title "Isaignani".
 (Note: Official date of birth of Ilaiyaraaja is June 3.
 As the birth dates of both Ilaiyaraaja and Karunanidhi fall on the same date i.e June 3, Ilaiyaraaja started celebrating it on June 2, so that people of Tamil Nadu can celebrate only that of Karunanidhi on June 3.
 This was done in honour of Karunanidhi who gave the title "Isaignani" to Ilaiyaraaja.)
-At the time of joining school, his father, Daniel Ramasamy changed his name from Gnanathesigan to "Rajaiya", and the people in his village called him "Raasayya".
-When he joined Dhanraj Master as a student to learn musical instruments, the master changed his name to "Raja".
-While working for his first film Annakili (1976), Tamil film producer Panchu Arunachalam added the prefix "Ilaiya" (meaning 'younger' in Tamil) to the name "Raaja", and renamed him as "Ilaiyaraaja", as in the 1970s there was another popular music director with the same suffix, namely A. M. Rajah.

-Initial exposure to music

 Ilaiyaraaja grew up in a rural area and was exposed to a range of Tamil folk music in his formative years.
 At the age of 14, he joined a travelling musical troupe named "Pavalar Brothers", headed by his elder brother Pavalar Varadharajan, and spent the next decade performing across South India.
 While working with the troupe, he penned his first composition, a musical adaptation of an elegy written by the Tamil poet laureate, Kannadasan, for India's first prime minister Jawaharlal Nehru.
-In the initial years he used to set tunes to the songs of his brother Pavalar Varadarajan, who was a communist in then undivided Communist Party of India.
-He later left to Madras (now Chennai) along with brother Bhaskar to learn Music, they had only four-hundred rupees, which their mother procured by selling off the home radio.
+In the initial years he used to set tunes to the songs of his brother Pavalar Varadarajan, who was a member of the Communist Party of India.

+He later went to Madras (now Chennai) along with brother Bhaskar to learn music.
+They had only 400 rupees, which their mother had procured by selling off the home radio.
 They knew no one in the city and were confident to live off the payments they would receive by singing for people on the streets.

-In Madras, he became a student of Master Dhanraj who nurtured his immense potential.
-Remembering his master, Ilaiyaraaja said, "My master’s tiny room was inhabited by Bach, Haydn, Brahms, Mozart and Beethoven.
-He trained me in classical music."
-Ilaiyaraaja emerged as the topper and a gold medalist in classical guitar after taking exam from the Trinity College of Music, London.
+In Madras, he became a student of Master Dhanraj, who trained him in classical music.
+Ilaiyaraaja emerged as the top student and a gold medalist in classical guitar after taking an exam at the Trinity College of Music in London, England.
 He also learnt Carnatic music from T. V. Gopalakrishnan.

+Name changes

+When he started school, his father, Ramasamy changed his name from Gnanathesigan to "Rasappa," and the people in his village called him "Raasaiya".

+When he joined Dhanraj Master as a student to learn musical instruments, the master changed his name from "Raasaiya" to "Raja".
+While working for his first film Annakili (1976), Tamil film producer Panchu Arunachalam added the prefix "Ilaiya" (meaning 'younger' in Tamil) to the name "Raaja", and renamed him as "Ilaiyaraaja", as in the 1970s there was another popular music director with the same suffix, A. M. Rajah.